Places to kayak around Oak Island, NC

 The marina is a popular place to launch boats, kayaks and standup paddle into the water.
 Looking from the ramp, you can see Sheep Island to the left, Horse Island to the right and Lockwood Folly River straight ahead off in the distance across the ICW.
 The boat ramp offers limitless possibilities for a variety of skill levels making it a fun location to start your adventure!
 Please be mindful this is the most busy boat ramp in the area and can be best described as "a bit crazy" during holidays, summer weekends, fishing tournaments and other times boat traffic is high.
 For this reason, our delivery here is limited as there are other locations like the point or 39th place west within one mile.
 If you are looking to kayak in those other times of year, this is a great place to explore from; just keep in mind the ramp will be slippery and take small steps to avoid falling.

 Southport, NC 28461

-Wednesday-Friday: Pick your start & end time.
+Friday only: Pick your start & end time.